 The University offers a bachelor of music (B.M.) in music composition.

-The music composition major includes coursework in basic and advanced composition, theory, music
+The music composition major includes coursework in basic and advanced composition, music theory, music history and

-in performance ensembles, by taking private lessons, by attending concerts, and by studying music theory,
+ensembles, by taking private lessons, by attending concerts, and by studying piano, music technology, scoring, and

 Graduates of the Music Composition Program are prepared for graduate study in areas such as composition and theory.
 The program also is